DelazJ/QGIS-Documentation/docs/user_manual/grass_integration/grass_integration.rst

 -------------
 GRASS menus
 ...........
-If a source raster has more bands, a new GRASS map is created for each layer with **.<band number>** suffix and group of all maps with |rasterGroup| icon is created.
-External rasters have a different icon |rasterLink|.

 With GRASS installed and provider enabled, browse the :guilabel:`Browser panel`, and expand the downloaded dataset to preview the database structure in QGIS.